A renovation and restoration by DOS architects in the desirable neighborhood of Little Venice in West London.

 A third living room area, more casual in style with two bench seats for curling up and a ladder bookshelf on the back wall.
 French doors lead out to the backyard.

-The master bedroom suite has a bold foliage wallpaper in taupe and gold, and cozy white bedding with turquoise accents.
+The primary bedroom suite has a bold foliage wallpaper in taupe and gold, and cozy white bedding with turquoise accents.

 Double doors with original glass doorknobs lead to the spacious walk-in closet and dressing room.
 The beautiful crystal chandelier lends an air of sophistication and elegance to the space’s functionality.